doctea/drum2musocv/README.md

 Funkier colours / colour blending fx for the pixels

 Save config options (RGB settings, envelope settings etc) to the flash memory and allow configuration via sysex / CCs.

+### Done list

+Make euclidian sequences work off midi clock, fix any bpm issues.
+Make BPM guesser only work off the last 4 steps, to handle live changes of tempo better (done, but still needs 3 beats before it becomes accurate...?)
+Fix problem where BPM guesser doesn't reset when stopped? - done i think Fix problem with lights staying on when sequencer stopped? - seems to be resolved first beat is missing when starting playback.. seems to think it starts from step 1?. -done for both playback and internal, i think !